dillonredding/dillonredding.github.io/_posts/2023-07-14-api-evolvability-with-siren.md

 }
 ```

 No change to the client is necessary.
-It will automatically adapt to those change because the client makes no assumptions about protocol methods, and there is still no data required for submission.
+It will automatically adapt to those modifications because the client makes no assumptions about protocol methods, and there is still no data required for submission.

 ### Changing Application Semantics